MICS-Lab/DeepLearningCourse2024/README.md

 Ressources for Deep Learning Course (VSE).

 ## Grade breakdown:
-- 5 Kaggle challenges: 50% of the total grade
+- 5 Kaggle challenges (50% of the total grade, each one 10%, based of _performance_ only)
   * Deadline on the 17th of March 2024, 5pm
   * To Be Determined
   * TBD
   * TBD
   * TBD
   * TBD
-- Group Project: 50% of the grade
+- Group Project (50% of the grade, based on the _presentation_ only)
   * Around 5 persons per group
   * To Be Determined
   * Oral presentations on the 26th of March 2024 (1:30 pm)